connelallison/validation-tutorial/tutorial-validation.md

 alter table entries alter entry_content set not null;
 ```

 Return to your browser and try submitting a blank entry.
-You will receive and error message, and your entry will not be saved.
+You will receive an error message, and your entry will not be saved.
 You have successfully implemented basic input validation - well done.

 However, we can do a better job of it than this, and we will use the qcode-ui library's validation plugin to do so.